cuhacking/cuHacking-website-2018/README.md

 To preview:

-1) Install ruby 2.2 and above
+1) Install ruby 2.2 or above

 2) After installing ruby install a gem called bundler using the following command: 'gem install bundler'